tannerdolby/rotation-cipher/README.md

 A lightweight utility for performing caesar ciphers.
 This classic cipher shifts characters in a given string by a specified amount to provide a small layer of encryption.

-This package is capable of creating ciphers containing characters in the english alphabet (a-zA-Z) and human-readable ASCII characters (decimal value [33-126]).
+Capable of creating ciphers containing characters in the english alphabet (a-zA-Z) and human-readable ASCII characters.

 Use cases: